 ABOUT THE DEPARTMENT

-The mission of the Art Department at Eastern Michigan University is to provide students and faculty in art history, studio art and visual art education with an environment that fosters creative work and research, excellence in teaching, and a department-wide focus on student-centered learning.
+The Art Department at Eastern Michigan University provides students and faculty in art history, studio art and visual art education with an environment that fosters excellence in teaching, creative work and research, and a department-wide focus on student-centered learning.